michellewang/solitaire/README.md

 # Solitaire

-This is my final project for the [CS50 online course](https://www.edx.org/course/cs50s-introduction-to-computer-science).
+This was my final project for the [CS50 online course](https://www.edx.org/course/cs50s-introduction-to-computer-science).